mrozanski/guitar_registry/Requirements/next-steps-data-cycle.md

 4. **Ensure proper dependency order** (manufacturers → product_lines → models → individual_guitars)

 **All the identified JSON files have valid structure and can be safely used as templates for generating new test data.**

+Update 2025-08-01
+There are inconsistencies in the test data I'm using.
+Run the script to cycle data, then run test-data/data_only_backup_20250728.sql Check erorrs and either remove the offending statements, or fix them.